ds999999/RHObjectiveBeagle/README.md

 #### Sandboxed app considerations
 Be aware that if your application is sandboxed, the dylib must be inside your apps sandbox.
 The error above was caused by open() failing, due to sandbox restrictions.

 For OS X apps, the easiest way around the sandbox is to place a copy of libBeagle.dylib inside your apps sandbox container.
-The same should be true on iOS using your apps documents directory exposed by iTunes.
+The same should be true on iOS using your apps documents directory exposed via iTunes.

 ```
 cp libBeagle.dylib ~/Library/Containers/<app.bundle.id>/Data/
 ```

-## Building libBeagle.dylib && libBeagle-ios.dylib
+## Building libBeagle-ios.dylib
-### libBeagle-ios.dylib specific considerations
 Xcode by default will refuse to build libBeagle-ios.dylib with the below error.

 ```